Saabbir/notes/vue.md

 _More on directives - https://vuejs.org/v2/api/#Directives_

+## VUEX Terms:

+- **State** - App-level state/data (todos, notes, posts, etc)
+- **Getters** - Get pieces of state or computed values from state
+- **Actions** - Called from components to commit a mutation
+- **Mutations** - Mutate/Change the state
+- **Mutations** - Mutate/Change the state (update data, etc)
+- **Modules** - Each module can have it's own state, getters, actions, and mutations (todos module, notes module, etc)

+## VUEX Flow of Data:

+1. Components dispatches actions.

+2. Actions calls api functions (defined in src/services/api directory) which creates http requests and returns response.

+3. Then Vuex action function calls appropriate mutation function with that response data.

+4. Then Vuex mutation function mutates the state.

+5. Then on state change the DOM gets updated and rerender the view.

 ## VUEX Notes:

 - Vuex mutation functions mutate the state and can only do synchronous tasks.